HungJ24/spot_ros_autonomy/README.md

 ## UON - MSc COMP4097 Enhanced MSc Research Project in Computer Science (Artificial Intelligence) 2021/2022

 ## Supplementary Material Submission 11/02/2022
+Work created by the author:

+- All gazebo_world_*.launch files
+- All ~/world/gaze_world_*.world files
+- ~/obstacle_avoidance.py

+If building this project please follow instructions for installation of Champ by (https://github.com/chvmp/champ)

+Clone this project repo to ~/workspace/src/

+Run catkin_make & source devel/setup.bash

+Run roslaunch spot_ros_autonomy gazebo_world_large_1.launch (A connected joystick is required)

 # Project Description
 This repository contains work for simulation of the quadruped robot SPOT, (Robot by Boston Dynamics) (URDF by Clearpath Robotics).